Mostly contracting random maps: Statistical stability

 \end{enumerate} \end{mainprop}

-We will prove in Theorem~\ref{prop:statistical-stability-length} a slightly more general result for Lipschitz random maps on metric spaces.
-In our context, statistical stability typically refers to a scenario in which all stationary measures persist and vary continuously with small perturbations in the dynamics.
-Hence, uniquely ergodic random maps under the assumption of the previous proposition exhibit statistical stability.
-Following~\cite{andersson2020statistical}, one can relax the concept of statistical stability, stating that a random map $f$ is \emph{weakly statistically stable} if, given any neighborhood $\mathbb{U}$ in the weak* topology of the stationary measures of $f$, there exists a neighborhood $\mathcal{U}$ of $f$ such that, for any $g\in \mathcal{U}$, every stationary measure of $g$ belongs to $\mathbb{U}$.
-We will prove in Theorem~\ref{thm:Weak statistically stability} that every continuous random map is weakly statistically stable.
+We prove in Theorem~\ref{prop:statistical-stability-length} a slightly more general result for {not necessarily uniquely ergodic mostly contracting} Lipschitz random maps on metric spaces.
+In our context, statistical stability typically refers to a scenario in which all ergodic stationary measures persist and vary continuously with small perturbations in the dynamics.
+Hence, under the assumption of the previous proposition, uniquely ergodic random maps exhibit statistical stability. {Moreover, since the number of ergodic stationary measures is upper semicontinuous and Theorem~\ref{prop:statistical-stability-length} yields the statistical stability in the stratum where the number of stationary measures remains constant, the persistence property holds on an open and dense subset of the mostly contracting random maps.
+See Theorem~\ref{prop:generic-statistical-stability}.}

+Following~\cite{andersson2020statistical}, one can relax the concept of statistical stability, stating that a random map $f$ is \emph{weakly statistically stable} if, given any neighborhood $\mathbb{U}$ in the weak$^*$ topology of the stationary measures of $f$, there exists a neighborhood $\mathcal{U}$ of $f$ such that, for any $g\in \mathcal{U}$, every stationary measure of $g$ belongs to $\mathbb{U}$.
+We prove in Theorem~\ref{thm:Weak statistically stability} that every continuous random map is weakly statistically stable.

-\subsection{Locally constant linear cocycles}
+\section{Locally constant linear cocycles}

-The first example of mostly contracting random maps arises from the classical study of products of independent identically distributed random variables in the group $\mathrm{GL}(m)$ of real invertible $m \times m$ matrices with $m \geq 2$.
-To demonstrate this, we first need some definitions.
+of mostly contracting random maps arises from the classical study of products of independent identically distributed random variables in the group $\mathrm{GL}(m)$ {metric spaces!W@\( \operatorname{GL}(m)\), general linear group} of real invertible $m \times m$ matrices, with $m \geq 2$.